jhpratt/darksky-api/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/jhpratt/darksky_api.
+Bug reports and pull requests are welcome on GitHub at [jhpratt/darksky-api](https://github.com/jhpratt/darksky-api).
+Creating a pull request implies you are releasing you code under the license stated below.

 ## License